The Impact of Former President Trump’s NATO Comments on European Security and Russian Aggression

 Trump recalled what he said was a conversation with a “major” NATO ally – it was not clear who he was referring to or when the conversation took place – who, according to his account, refused to spend the equivalent of Recommended 2% of its GDP in defense.
 However, he said he wanted assurances from the United States that he would be protected if Russia attacked.
 Trump noted that he would not give such a guarantee, since the ally was “delinquent,” and Russian President Vladimir Putin should feel free to have his way.

-Trump’s opinion on NATO has been known for years: he believes it is the epitome of everything he despises about America’s allies, who would take advantage of its strength without giving anything in return: a store loyalty club in which points are obtained without a proportional expense.
+Trump’s opinion on NATO has been known for years: he believes it is the epitome of everything he despises regarding America’s allies, who would take advantage of its strength without giving anything in return: a store loyalty club in which points are obtained without a proportional expense.

-It is a purpose that deeply suits the United States: the White House invoked Article 5 after 9/11.
+It is a purpose that deeply suits the United States: the White House invoked Article 5 following 9/11.
 And since the creation of NATO, American power has often been presented around the world as the expression of a consensus among dozens of countries.
 NATO helps reinforce the United States’ waning position as the only hyperpower.
 If this great alliance and its diplomatic and economic power are dispensed with, the United States will find itself quite alone on the world stage.

 In short, the United States will almost certainly always spend far more on its military than anyone else, regardless of its allies.
 NATO gives it a global basis of legitimacy, support for the dollar and the post-Soviet hegemony on which it thrives.